bryce-walsh/VAFinalProject/README.md

 # VAFinalProject

+## Update

+If you are a recruiter or hiring manager looking at this from the link on my resume, please know that I am now aware that red-green is not a good choice for a color scale.
+This was not covered in the class for which this vizualization was made but if I were to redo it now I would choose a more accessible color palate - just haven't had the chance to go back and update it yet :)

 ## Background

 This project is a Visual Analytics Dashboard created by Bryce Walsh, Nikhil Bhatia-Lin, and Charlie Caron for the Visual Analytics course at Tufts University in the Fall of 2020.
 The goal of the project was to build a dashboard to solve one of the mini challenges that were part of the VAST challenge held at the VAST conference in 2019.